 New Zealand Smart Grid Forum

-The Smart Grid Forum has changed.
-The Forum’s new focus is to host lectures, workshops and panel discussions for the electricity industry.
+Established in 2014, the Smart Grid Forum's new focus is to host lectures, workshops and panel discussions for the electricity industry.

-Since the Forum’s establishment, the context has changed.
+Since the Forum was established in 2014, the context has changed.
 Many agencies and businesses are now actively considering smart grid issues, including a number of new advisory groups and working groups exploring the smart grid space.

 One of the most valuable aspects of the Forum was the platform for sharing knowledge and providing a base for coherent discussion.
 Therefore we will maintain this platform with lectures, workshops and panel discussions.

-We are keen to provide a platform for a range of engaging speakers relevant to changes and emerging trends in New Zealand’s electricity and gas sectors.
-Lectures could cover one or more of the following issues:
+We are keen to hear your ideas for discussion topics and engaging speakers relevant to changes and emerging trends in New Zealand’s electricity and gas sectors.
+Lectures could cover 1 or more of the following issues:

 - new entrants

-We’d be keen to hear from you on suggested topics and presenters – and how best to link them into other work that’s going on in New Zealand at the moment.
-Topics might be relevant to work that agencies like the Commerce Commission or Electricity Authority have on.
-We welcome your suggestions at email@example.com.
+We would like to hear from you how best to link these lectures into other work that’s going on in New Zealand eg, current work underway by agencies like the Commerce Commission or Electricity Authority.

 Presentations and recordings of lectures, workshops and panel discussions that have taken place under the banner of the Smart Grid Forum.